From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Introduction

 \section{Introduction}

+Evaluating the visibility of key landmarks and the visual impact of new obstructions is of critical importance for urban planning, especially in heritage conservation and development control \citep{lopes_assessment_2019, czynska_classification_2019, ashrafi_heritage_2021, talamini_visibility_2023}.
+Landmarks are closely tied to the identity and spirit of their cities and often serve as recognisable visual symbols \citep{bruns_influence_2019,manahasa_role_2024}.
+Protecting the visibility of historic landmarks and their visual relationships with surrounding urban spaces, for example, through visual corridors \citep{greater_london_authority_london_2012}, can help cities maintain historical continuity and preserve a distinctive image of the city \citep{lynch_image_1996}.
+Meanwhile, assessing and regulating the visual impact of new buildings, especially high-rise developments, can support a more coherent urban skyline and help protect valued natural landscapes \citep{city_of_vancouver_public_2024}.

-Visibility analysis is a fundamental analytical method in urban and environmental research, and is primarily conducted based on the Line of Sight (LoS) principle \citep{fisher-gewirtzman_voxel_2013, cilliers_critical_2023}.
+Visibility analysis is traditionally conducted based on the Line of Sight (LoS) simulation \citep{fisher-gewirtzman_voxel_2013, cilliers_critical_2023}.
 LoS establishes a hypothetical direct line between an observer and the target object, with the presence of an uninterrupted line indicating visibility.
-Owing to its simplicity and intuitive nature, LoS has been widely adopted and underpins more advanced visibility analyses, such as viewshed analysis \citep{tandy_isovist_1967,amidon_delineating_1968}, isovist analysis \citep{benedikt_take_1979, batty_exploring_2001}, to map the extent and boundaries of visible space, and visibility graph analysis to investigate the spatial relationship defined by visual links \citep{turner_isovists_2001}.
+Owing to its simplicity and intuitive nature, LoS has been widely adopted and underpins more advanced visibility analyses, such as 2D and 3D viewshed analysis \citep{amidon_delineating_1968,kloucek_how_2015,inglis_viewsheds_2022}, isovist analysis \citep{tandy_isovist_1967, benedikt_take_1979, batty_exploring_2001}, to map the extent and boundaries of visible space, and visibility graph analysis to investigate the spatial relationship defined by visual links \citep{turner_isovists_2001}.